13 Running Tips For Beginners: Get A Head Start

 Running requires special shoes, so don’t try and skimp on the right pair of running shoes.
 Your regular loafers or walking shoes won’t cut it – especially if you intend to run regularly.
 For safety reasons too, running shoes are important.
 They help cushion your body against the shock of the pounding motion when your feet hit the ground.
 They also make a run more comfortable and may even enable you to go further than you would with a less comfortable pair.

-Warming up for as little as 5 to 10 minutes can help reduce the chances of injury from exercise.
+Warming up for as little as 5 to 10 minutes can help reduce the chances of injury from exercise, though the optimum warm-up time is 15 minutes.
 Begin with aerobic activities such as a slow jog.
 You should start to perspire but shouldn’t feel fatigued.
 Follow this up with some flexibility/stretching exercises that work the muscles of your legs, hips, buttocks, and back – these are going to be used/engaged during the run.
-Thanks to the low-intensity aerobic warm-up before stretching, your muscles will be more pliable due to the boost in temperature and circulation.5
+Thanks to the low-intensity aerobic warm-up before stretching, your muscles will be more pliable due to the boost in temperature and blood circulation.5

 - Look ahead when you run, leaning your body forward a little.
 This can help improve your balance and keep the weight on the midsection of your foot rather than the heel or front.

-- You shouldn’t hear a heavy thudding sound when you run – that will jolt your body.
+- You shouldn’t hear a heavy thudding sound when you run – this will jolt your body.

 - Your arms can be leveraged to push you forward.
 Bend them at a 90-degree angle, hands relaxed.